neatnik/omg.lol/info/Profile & Web/web.md

 ## Web Page

-If you just want to publish a simple web page of your own design, you can do that by toggling your web page type to **Web page** and using our [Advanced Editor](/info/advanced-editor).
-When you’re in **Web page** mode, everything you put into the editor is rendered as your web page.
+If you just want to publish a simple web page of your own design, you can do that by toggling your web page type to **Raw HTML only** and using our [Advanced Editor](/info/advanced-editor).
+When you’re in **Raw HTML only** mode, everything you put into the editor is rendered as your web page.

 ## Learn about web development